JabaliEkevu/cyber-portfolio/linux-privesc/README.md

 - Regular permission audits

 ## What I learned
-- How to enumerate Linux users and SUID binaries
+## What I learned
-- How to use sudo -l to detect escalation paths
+- How to systematically enumerate Linux hosts to identify privilege escalation paths
+- How SUID binaries and misconfigured sudo rules can allow unauthorized access
+- How to think like a defender by identifying misconfigurations before they are exploited
-- Why least-privilege permissions are critical to server security
+- Why least-privilege permissions and regular audits are essential for secure Linux systems

 ## Artifacts
 Screenshots: